 - Any items not specifically mentioned as ‘Included’ in the programme

 - Supplement applies to members of a group who require a single room / single use of a double room

 - This holiday is available for solo travellers; a supplement will be charged as accommodation and luggage transfer costs are not shared (we never mix and match – solo travellers will be accommodated in single rooms)

 - Extra nights

-- Supplement when 2 nights in Bovara di Trevi with additionals transfers need to be arrange due to lack of availability in Le Vigne
+- Supplement when 2 nights in Bovara di Trevi with additionals transfers need to be arranged due to lack of availability in Le Vigne